 When most people look at a small room, they see problems.
 If you don't have a design background, the idea of squeezing a sofa into an already cramped living room or finding extra storage when floor space is limited just isn't fun.
 But when IKEA stylists enter a small space, they see opportunity.

-It only takes a glance at their catalogs to see their unrivaled creativity when decorating a tiny apartment.
+It only takes one glance at the IKEA catalogs to see that their creativity is unrivaled when it comes to decorating a tiny apartment.
 Desks are repurposed as dining tables, built-in storage stretches up walls and above beds, and every single inch of the room is maximized.

-Consider your existing furniture and ask yourself, how else could I use this piece?
+Consider your existing furniture and ask yourself, 'how else could I use this piece?'
 "I love the idea of looking for an alternative use for a product beyond the obvious," she says.
-For example, using the Grundtal knife rack to mount your paint brushes or taking a Veddinge kitchen cabinet door and adding wheels to use it as an under bed storage solution for shoes."

-Don't worry, you don't have to throw away your five-year collection of Vogue or those records you haven't played in years.
+Don't worry; you don't have to throw away your five-year collection of magazines or those records you haven't played in years.
 If left unstyled, stray items can look cluttered and occupy unnecessary space.
 Rather than toss or hide them away, think creatively about how you could display them to create a uniform wall.
-Stacking books with similar colored spines or old CDs on your bookcase is a great way to instantly make a room look considered.
+Stacking books with similar colored spines or old records on your bookcase is a great way to instantly make a room look considered.

-Oh, and don't forget about those precious few inches of space underneath shelves that often go to waste.
-Stack books tight to the top of the shelf or use one of IKEA's new hanging inserts to make the most of every nook.
+And don't forget about those precious few inches of space underneath shelves that often go to waste.
+Stack books tight to the top of the shelf.

 If you'd rather mask open shelves or cabinets that stretch up the walls and above doorways, use lighting to guide the eye.
 A carefully chosen pendant hung low will shed light on the spotless countertop, rather than the storage above it.